yuzhoumo/blog/content/posts/automate-everything/index.md

     └── post.sh
 ```

-Having our scripts and assets composed like this allows for each one to be run individually, in case we need to modify specific configurations down the line.
+Having our scripts and assets composed like this allows for each one to be run
+individually, in case we need to modify specific configurations down the line.
 I also keep these files versioned in a git repository.
-The final setup would be to add a one line install to run it all!
+The final setup would
+be to add a one line install to run it all!

 ```
 mkdir ~/Desktop/macos-configs && cd ~/Desktop/macos-configs && curl -#L https://github.com/yuzhoumo/macos-configs/tarball/main --silent | tar -xzv --strip-components 1 --exclude={README.md,LICENSE} && ./run/run.sh
 ```

 I have a single `run.sh` script that runs all the other ones.
+Plugging this
-Plugging this into the above command, we have our full system configuration all in one line!
-For me, running through this setup takes about 15 minutes.
+into the above command, we have our full system configuration all in one line!
+For me, running through this setup takes about 15 minutes (including Homebrew
+downloads).
 Good luck and happy hacking!

+Edited 2024-12-30